AIJack: Let's Hijack AI! Security and Privacy Risk Simulator for Machine Learning: Introduction

-To counter such attacks, various strategies have been proposed.
+Various strategies have been proposed to counter such attacks.
 Certified robustness~\cite{lecuyer2019certified,chen2021cost}, a technique to formally guarantee that adversarial examples cannot lead to undesirable predictions, has gained attention.
 Another approach is debugging machine learning models~\cite{Kang2018ModelAF,wu2020complaint,10.1145/3132747.3132785}, which aims to identify inputs causing unexpected behaviors.

 ML also poses privacy challenges.
 Collecting large amounts of data for training can infringe on privacy, leading to data breaches.
 Model Inversion Attacks~\cite{10.1145/2810103.2813677,zhu2019deep} reconstruct training data from pre-trained models, threatening sensitive information.
 Similar attacks, like Membership Inference Attacks~\cite{shokri2017membership}, aim to determine if a data point is part of the model's training data.